The Alexandrian

 This allows the system to create a mechanical sense of risk that builds over the course of each session (as Stability is depleted), while ALSO capturing the long, slow, inexorable, and irreversible destruction of a character’s psyche (as Sanity is depleted).
 It allows characters to brush up against madness without being permanently broken.

-If you’re a Call of Cthulhu GM coming to Trail of Cthulhu to the first time, you’ll want consider how the hard limits in each system are different.
+If you’re a Call of Cthulhu GM coming to Trail of Cthulhu for the first time, you’ll want to consider how the hard limits in each system are different.
 This will affect both scenario design and the pacing of individual sessions.
 In some ways Trail of Cthulhu is more forgiving (because Sanity is “shielded” behind Stability), but in other ways it is considerably less forgiving (because it’s relatively easy to completely blast through Stability in a single session).

 The game is fairly well-tuned so that in a typical scenario some or all of the PCs are likely to feel the risk of running out of Stability, but it won’t actually happen in every single session.
 (Which is also good, because if it’s getting hammered so hard that it IS happening like clockwork every single session, that also deflates tension.)
 But this is something you’ll want to monitor and adjust in your scenario design and rulings: If their Stability is rarely or never at risk of running out, check to see if you’re not calling for Stability tests as often as you should.
 If their Stability is being sand-blasted away, see what you can tweak to get a more balanced result.